GCamp0/sky_scribe/README.md

 # Sky Scribe: AI-Powered Weather Notification App

 Sky Scribe is a Python desktop assistant I built that combines live weather data with AI-generated quotes.
 The idea was to create something that runs daily and gives me a little bit of poetic motivation based on the weather in my area.
+This is my first independent Python Project so if there is any feedback I'd love to hear it.

 ---

 ## What It Does
-- Pulls weather data for a set city using the OpenWeatherMap API
+- Pulls weather data for a set Zip using the OpenWeatherMap API
 - Sends the weather details and a chosen personality to a locally hosted AI model using Ollama (I use Gemma)
 - Generates a quote based on that mood and weather
 - Displays the result as a native macOS notification